 3. Eligibility Check.
 The election company, in consultation with the members of the Election Committee, will determine the eligibility of all voters.

-4. Tie vote.
+5. Tie Vote.
 In the event of a tie, which will be verified by a re-count, the election will be determined by lot.
 The election company, in consultation with members of the Election Committee, will oversee this process.

-5. A plurality vote will constitute election to an office.
+6. A plurality vote will constitute an election.